Garrakx/Custom-Regions/README.md

     PearlID : MainColor : HighlightColor : ConversationFileName

-The PearlID must be unique,
-so it's good to pick a name that won't be likely to be picked
-by another region mod.
+The PearlID must be unique, so it's good to pick a name that won't be likely to be picked by another region mod.

-Conversation files go inside Text\text_eng\
+Conversation files go inside `Text\text_lang\`
-and can have any filename,
-as long as it matches what's in CustomPearls.txt
+and can have any filename, as long as it matches what's in CustomPearls.txt
+The first line of every conversation file should be `0-filename` with the following lines being the conversation itself

-Since this a single file,
-region mods should extend this file with modification files.
+Since this a single file, region mods should extend this file with modification files.

 As an example: